greenelab/text_mined_hetnet_manuscript/manuscript.md

 **Domain Heuristics**: These label functions use the other experiment results to generate a signal.
-For this category, we used dependency path cluster themes generated by Percha et al [@CSiMoOrI].
+For this category, we used dependency path cluster themes generated by Percha et al. [@CSiMoOrI].
 If a candidate sentence's dependency path belongs to a previously generated cluster, then the label function will emit a positive label and abstain otherwise.

 $$